DBeria/hackrf-student-sdr-lab/README.md

 A quick overview of the main folders in this project:

 - `docs/` – learning plan, roadmap, HackRF study notes and experiment ideas,
-  plus conceptual notes on IQ, spectra, FM, and a short summary in Georgian.
+  plus conceptual notes on IQ, spectra, FM, ADS-B, and several short texts in Georgian.
 - `notes/` – external links and references I use while learning SDR and satellites
 - `examples/` – small Python scripts for generating and analysing IQ recordings
 - `images/` (planned) – screenshots of spectra, waterfalls, and satellite experiments